Immaturities in early stages of sensory and motor development are often at the root of learning and behavioural difficulties.

 Screening for Developmental Delay

-The assessment usually takes about 1 ½ to 2 hours, and will include:
+Screening usually takes about 1 ½ to 2 hours, and includes:

 - Fine and gross motor skills

 - Sensory development and integration – touch, balance, listening, vision

 - Basic auditory and visual screening

 - Standardised tests of reading, writing, spelling and number skills if required

 - Background information about your child’s early years including:

 - developmental milestones

 - Stress, accidents or illness during infancy and early childhood